TheLazyCat00/focus-nvim/README.md

 ## Features

 - Automatically folds functions and methods when a buffer is read.
-- Dynamically opens folds under the cursor on movement.
+- Continuously closes folds when the cursor moves.
 - Uses flexible, language-specific Treesitter queries.
 - Provides a fallback query when no specific language configuration is found.